AdrianZawadzkiDDay/Kanban_Manger_Tool/readme.md

-# Tool gor mange Kanban projects, Frontend with React, Backend with Sprin Boot
+# Tool for manage Kanban projects, Frontend with React, Backend with Sprin Boot

-# Create Project
+Create Project

 ![cover](toReadme/r1.png)

-# WProject Dashboard
+ Project Dashboard

 ![cover](toReadme/r2.png)

-# You can udpate and delete your tasks.
+You can update and delete your tasks.

 ![cover](toReadme/r3.png)